michaelroland/jku-templates-presentation-latex/README.md

-# LaTeX Beamer Theme for Johannes Kepler University Linz
+# LaTeX Beamer Theme for JKU Linz

 This repository contains a rewrite of the LaTeX Beamer Theme for [Johannes Kepler University Linz](https://www.jku.at/).